Simon-0000/ESP32s3-hal/components/CommonInterfaces/readme_CommonInterfaces.md

 </ul>

 #### ```void syncSelf()```
-<span>Function from  the Bindable interface that is overriden in order to sync an object's enabled/disabled state according to its parent's state.</span>
+<span>Function from  the Bindable interface that is overriden in order to sync an object's enabled/disabled state according to its parent's state (Enabling a parent will enable its children and theirs....).</span>

 ### Protected Functions